paulfioravanti/paulfioravanti.github.io/README.md

 ## Theme

-This blog uses the [Minima][] theme, as that seemed to be the theme that worked best out of the box with Jekyll 3.6 and was usable on [Github Pages][], but I'm gradually copying over and overwriting files with customisations (see the [`_includes`][] directory), with the intent to eventually leave the theme behind and fully customise everything.
+This blog currently uses the [Minimal Mistakes][] theme.
+Previously, it used the [Minima][] theme, as that seemed to be the theme that worked best out of the box with Jekyll 3.6, and was usable on [Github Pages][].

 ## License